ajith1772/chellu/README.md

 # ⚡ EV Charging Management Portal

 A sleek, modern, and mobile-friendly web portal to manage and track Electric Scooter battery charging.
-This project uses a serverless architecture—relying on **HTML/CSS/JS** hosted on GitHub Pages for the frontend, and **Google Sheets & Google Apps Script** for the backend database.

 ## ✨ Features